 The large box had been sealed years ago, stored in a cabinet with contents we were unaware of.
 After wrestling it from under the shelf, I pulled open the flaps to see smiling faces from long ago.
 My mother’s cute curls and pouty expression were the first to look up from a weathered wood frame.
-She was gazing into the distance while her chubby hands held some beloved stuffed animal.
-There were others I recognized as well, my grandmother, with her pensive stare and painted lips, and my grandpa and uncle piled just underneath her.
+She gazed into the distance while her chubby hands held some beloved stuffed animal.
+I recognized others as well, my grandmother, with her pensive stare and painted lips, and my grandpa and uncle piled just underneath her.

-The oldest photograph was of people I’ve never known, reflecting stoic faces and rigid bodies.
+The oldest photograph was of people I’d never known, reflecting stoic faces and rigid bodies.
 These ancestors of mine were from an era as harsh and unyielding as the corsets restricting their waists.

 Studying this photograph reminds me of a certain truth: pictures tell a story, but not the whole story.
 Each one shows only a second out of an entire lifetime, hardly enough to understand who a person was.
 Without background information, I’m left believing these people never smiled a day in their life.
 The only proof they were ever here is this small moment caught by a flash of light.
-Their bodies have long since blended with the dust of the earth as their pictures fade.
+Their bodies have long since blended with the dust of the Earth as their pictures fade with time.

 To see is to believe?

 Jesus put skin on in a time where no one had yet taken a picture.
 No grainy black and white of his tanned face and ebony eyes exist anywhere.
 There’s simply no evidence for our eyes to behold.